dmklee/nuro-arm/README.md

 <a name="features"></a>
 ## Features
 ### Robot [or Simulator]
-- Hard offset correction to servos
+- Calibration of robot servos
-- Enforce joint limits & maximum velocities
+- Enforcement of joint limits & maximum velocities
 - Forward and Inverse Kinematics
 - Collision detection
+- Control of gripper
 - GUI for simple joint motion
-- Control of gripper

 ### Camera
-- Lens Distortion correction
+- Estimation of intrinsic/extrinsic parameters
-- Camera ego pose calculation
+- Camera pose estimation
+- GUI for visualizing or debugging
-- Taking photos/videos
+- Taking photos and videos
-- Basic computer vision on imagaes
-- Pose estimation of cubes
+- Pose estimation of cubes using Aruco Tags

 <a name="parts-list"></a>
 ## Parts List